phillips, hunt, walker & hanna Drug Crimes Attorney in Jacksonville

 One aspect of Florida’s criminal court system that is particular to drug crimes is a treatment-based program that offers certain drug offenders an opportunity to resolve their case upon agreement to enter into drug treatment.
 For many people, Drug Court is not only a chance to avoid harsh penalties in the criminal court system, but is also an opportunity to overcome an addiction which may have been an issue for years.
 Addiction has and will continue to claim the lives and futures of many unless they seek the help they need and deserve.
 Drug Court can provide such an opportunity and allow a person suffering from addiction an opportunity to better their future and their relationships with those around them in an effort to resolve their case favorably and get back to living a life of sobriety.

-If you or a loved one has been arrested or charged with a drug crime under Florida law, do not hesitate to contact the Law Office of John M. Phillips for a free consultation.
+If you or a loved one has been arrested or charged with a drug crime under Florida law, do not hesitate to contact the Law Offices of Phillips & Hunt for a free consultation.